nikolaynachkov/InfraTask/README.md

 6. Check the application
-Open your browser and point to [http://localhost:8090](http://localhost:8090) you will see:
+Point your browser to [http://localhost:8090](http://localhost:8090) You will see:

-To see the metrics point your browser to [http://localhost:8090/metrics](http://localhost:8090/metrics)
+Point your browser to [http://localhost:8090/metrics](http://localhost:8090/metrics) Prometheus style metrics will be displayed:

 8. Exit the application
 ```